does medicare cover home health care

 • Your father does not need full-time skilled nursing care.

-• His doctor or allowed practitioner has visited with him face-to-face within the required timeframes, and the reason was related to needing home health care.
+• His doctor or allowed practitioner has visited with him face-to-face within the required timeframes, and the reason was related to his need for home health care.

-Once he’s under the care of a doctor or qualified practitioner that certifies he needs home health care, he may get the following services, depending on his plan of care.
+Once he’s under the care of a doctor or qualified practitioner who certifies he needs home health care, he may get the following services, depending on his care plan.

 Agent tip: